testica/bitmap-ts/README.md

 <canvas id="canvas_id" width="500" height="500">
 ```
 **NOTE: Canvas can be very slow for big files, it is not the best solution to display a bmp file in HTML.
 Open a issue if found a faster solution.**

+##### Drawing Histogram:
+Now is possible draw image's histogram, for the moments you have to pass 4 canvas, the first three are for RED, GREEN and BLUE.
+The last is the average between 3 channels (R, G, B).
+If the image is grayscale type, only average histogram will be shown.
+If is the image has color, R,G,B histograms will be shown.
 ### Dependencies
 RequireJS in needed to allow exports and import Bitmap module.
 ```html